DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-05-24-what-is-a-course.md

 For example:

-* Chemistry at UCL
+- Chemistry at UCL, University College London
-* Chemistry at Calthorpe Park Fleet
+- Chemistry at Calthorpe Park Fleet
-* Chemistry at University of Sussex
+- Chemistry at University of Sussex

 It’s a decision about what to study and who delivers the training.